top of page

 Remind them, "Your ADHD doesn’t make you less—it makes you perfectly you."

-God doesn’t make mistakes.
-Every child is created on purpose, for a purpose.
-Let’s love them in a way that helps them see that truth.
+Let’s love them in a way that helps them see that they have purpose and are not broken.

-It is only when we change our perspective from seeing their behavior as a problem to seeing it as a reflection of their unique and wonderful design that we begin to love more like Jesus - patiently, purposefully, and graciously.
-It is important for them to be reminded that they are seen, known, and valued.
-As a result, they will be able to grow in the fullness of who God intended them to be.
+It is only when we shift our perspective—from seeing behaviour as a problem to seeing it as part of a child’s unique design—that we begin to respond with greater patience, purpose, and grace.
+Children need to be reminded that they are seen, known, and valued.
+When they are supported in this way, they are better able to grow into the fullness of whoever they are meant to be.

-Let us be people who welcome, include, support, and uplift the ADHD child—who speak life where the world may speak limits, and who hold fast to the truth that God does not make mistakes.
-He equips each of His children with gifts for His glory and our good.
+Let us be people who welcome, include, support, and uplift the child with ADHD—who speak encouragement where the world may speak limits, and who hold firmly to the belief that every child has purpose.

 Comments